What Is Safety Assurance Process in Aviation SMS

 - Practice continuous improvement.

 When practicing Safety Assurance in aviation safety management, there will be activities you conduct on a daily basis, mainly managing safety issues.
-Beyond this, there will activities you want to perform on a:
+Beyond this, there will be activities you want to perform on a:

 - Weekly basis;